You can never, ever leave

 - Silly Love Songs: "Beautiful" is basically an unironic love song, although it is peppered with a little bit of skepticism about the singer's love interest.

 - Stalker with a Crush: "Lily (My One and Only)" seems to be sung from the perspective of one of these, but as mentioned in Lyrical Dissonance above, Lily is actually a cat.

 - Step Up to the Microphone: All the band members sing on "Farewell and Goodnight".

 - "Take Me Down" is a James Iha solo song.

-- Surprisingly Gentle Song: "Cupid de Locke", "Galapogos", "Take Me Down", "In the Arms of Sleep", "Stumbleine", "Farewell and Goodnight".
+- Surprisingly Gentle Song: "Cupid de Locke", "Galapogos", "Take Me Down", "In the Arms of Sleep", "Stumbleine", "Beautiful", and "Farewell and Goodnight".

 - Updated Re-release: A few months after the CD and Cassette release of the album, the album was released on vinyl with a re-arranged tracklist while adding two new tracks, "Tonite Reprise" and "Infinite Sadness".

 - Zeerust: The cover art has a woman, ripped right out of a Renaissance painting, riding a star-shaped ship through space while the art booklet has a picture of two Victorian dressed birds flying in a da Vinci-style flying machine.

 IN THE EYES OF THE JACKAL I SAY KAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAABOOM